Schiff Hardin’s summer program has two primary goals.

 Get to Know Us and Have Fun

 Summer associates meet many Schiff attorneys and staff during their ten weeks at the firm.
-They are assigned an associate adviser and a partner resource, both of whom can be called on to answer questions or provide advice.
+They are assigned an associate adviser and a partner resource, both of whom are there to answer questions or provide advice.
 Associate advisers act both as friends and professional advisers, conveying partner feedback on summer associate work and helping summer associates learn their way around the firm.

 The summer program starts each week with a Monday Morning Meeting with the Summer Associate Committee.
 Each meeting focuses on a different topic.
 Summer associates meet with senior lawyers who discuss the firm’s strategic plan, the firm as a business, and the most effective ways to develop strong client relationships.
 They meet a panel of partners and associates who talk about the "Secrets of Being a Great Associate," and another panel of partners and associates who describe some of the firm’s pro bono matters.

 We also host evening social activities so that summer associates and attorneys can get to know each other better in more relaxed, fun settings.
 These events range from impromptu get-togethers to organized events like the following: